|Nutritional Guidelines (per serving)|

 These peppers when roasted carry a depth of flavor.
 On its own, these peppers are known to have a lovely rich sweet flavor.

 While this recipe is for roasting, these peppers are capable of so much more.
 For example, you can stuff them with all kinds of things.
-Popular Greek recipes in include rice, meat, shrimps and feta cheese.
+Popular Greek recipes include putting them in rice, meat, shrimp and feta cheese.
 You could also use them for sauces (puree), diced for a salad, or added to pasta and meat recipes.
 The sweet flavor works well with proteins.

 Additionally, they are also dried, canned and pickled.
 And lastly, for something even simple and a great way to showcase their flavors: try blending or finely chopping and combine with olive oil and roasted garlic to make a spread for toast or bruschetta.